communitybridge/easycla/docs/View-Employee-Acknowledgements.md

 # View Employee Acknowledgements
-CLA managers can view a list of employee acknowledgements.
+CCLA managers can view a list of employee acknowledgements.

 **Do these steps:**